clevermaps/cm-python-sdk/README.md

 # CleverMaps Python SDK

-The `clevermaps-python-sdk` package provides a convenient way to interact with CleverMaps platform over the REST API (https://clevermaps.docs.apiary.io/#).
+The `cm-python-sdk` package provides high-level functions to interact with the CleverMaps platform over the REST API (https://clevermaps.docs.apiary.io/#).

 The package can be used in following use cases:
 * Custom data apps